Skip to content

 Grown + Milled

-Our wheat comes from two farms in Washington State, and we can trace it back to the field.
-It’s milled in-state, too, creating a short supply chain that benefits farmers and the local community.
+All of our wheat comes from just two farms in Washington state.
+It’s milled in-state too, which benefits farmers and the local community.

 Enviro: Grown to Restore

-Our farmers don’t drench their crops with toxic synthetic fertilizers or pesticides.
-Instead, they use regenerative practices to build the fertility and health of their fields.
+Rather than synthetic fertilizers or pesticides, our farmers use regenerative practices to build the fertility and health of their fields.

-Our wheat farmers add nutrients back to the soil with cow manure from neighboring dairy farms, which stimulates microbial life underground.
-They keep tilling to a minimum, further protecting the microbiome of the soil, and plant cover crops between harvests, preventing erosion and building up precious topsoil.
+Our wheat farmers add nutrients back to the soil with cow manure from neighboring dairy farms and till minimally, further protecting the microbiome of the soil.
+Crucially, they also plant cover crops between harvests which prevents erosion and builds up precious topsoil.

-Instead of using synthetic pesticides and fungicides, our farmers rotate their crops so insects and diseases can’t become entrenched, and figure out specific ways to make pests feel unwelcome—for instance, altering the timing and depth of planting to avoid wireworms, which feed on young seedlings.
-All these practices help crops stay healthy, resilient, and even able to outpace weeds, a major issue that, on conventional farms, gets resolved with herbicides.
+Instead of relying on toxic chemicals, our farmers rotate their crops so insects and diseases can’t become entrenched, and figure out specific, natural ways to eliminate pests.
+These practices help crops stay healthy, resilient, and able to outpace weeds, a major issue that, on conventional farms, gets resolved with herbicides.

-Both our farms are on the path to becoming Regenerative Organic Certified™, a stringent standard that assesses the entire farm system—not only soil health but also animal welfare and the well-being of farmworkers.
+Our farms are Regenerative Organic Certified™, a stringent standard that assesses the entire farm system—not only soil health but also animal welfare and the well-being of farmworkers.

 Culture: Reviving a Heritage